Provision with Others (Collaborative Provision)

 In approving and maintaining standard degree programmes that run at Cardiff University we can be confident that the facilities, resources, and support systems are already in place.
 In collaborative provision we have to examine and assess all these issues to ensure that the students will have an equivalent learning experience to our locally-based students.
 All our students are equally important whether they are part of a large group, or part of a small cohort, whether they are far away or on our doorstep.
 This is why we have to take extra measures in assuring the quality of collaborative provision.

-For detailed guidance on Collaborative Provision arrangements at Cardiff please refer to the Collaborative Provision Policy Framework endorsed by ASQC in its December 2013 meeting:
+For detailed information on Collaborative Provision arrangements at Cardiff please refer to the Collaborative Provision Policy Framework, or for guidance on completing the relevant documentation please refer to to Collaborative Provision Guidance Handbook:

-Schools who are considering the development of a proposal for collaborative provision should contact the following at the earliest possible opportunity prior to developing a formalised relationship with a potential partner:
+Schools who are considering the development of a proposal for collaborative provision should contact Officers in the Professional Services at the earliest possible opportunity prior to developing a formalised relationship with a potential partner:

-For proposed collaborative arrangements with partners in the UK (including Exchange/ Progression/ Articulation/ Admissions Agreements) and those involving the development of new programmes please contact Registry in the first instance:
+For proposed collaborative arrangements with partners in the UK (including Exchange/ Progression/ Articulation/ Admissions Agreements) and those involving the development of new programmes please contact Quality Team in Registry and Academic Services in the first instance:

-For proposed collaborative arrangements with international partners (including Exchange/ Progression/ Articulation/ Admissions Agreements and research collaboration) please contact CAIRD:
+For proposed collaborative arrangements with international partners (including Exchange/ Progression/ Articulation/ Admissions Agreements and research collaboration) please also contact the International Office: